Ethan-Vanderheijden/guacamole-common-js-esm/README.md

 import { Client, Mouse, Keyboard } from 'guacamole-common-js';
 ```

 Read the [documentation](https://guacamole.apache.org/doc/guacamole-common-js/) for a list of every class you can import.
 Imports correspond one-to-one with the original guacamole-common-js, but you no longer need to preface them with `Guacamole.` namespace.
-It is recommended that you use a bundler with tree shaking support, such as [Rollup](https://rollupjs.org/) or [Webpack](https://webpack.js.org/).

 ## Version numbers
 I intend to keep the npm version numbers identical to each release of guacamole.
 If I screw something up and need to release a patch, I will add a letter designating the patch (e.g. `1.0.0-b`).